Turkey neutralizes 3 YPG/PKK terrorists in N. Syria

-Turkish security forces "neutralized" three YPG/PKK terrorists in northern Syria, in a protected area near Turkey's southern border, the National Defense Ministry announced Saturday.
+At least three YPG/PKK terrorists were neutralized by Turkish security forces in northern Syria, near Turkey's southern border, the National Defense Ministry said on Wednesday.

-The terrorists were trying to infiltrate the area of Turkey's cross-border anti-terror operations -- Peace Spring and Euphrates Shield -- to disrupt peace and security in the region, the ministry said on Twitter.
+The terrorists were neutralized after they opened “harassment fire" on the Operation Euphrates Shield area "to disrupt the peace and security environment," the ministry said on Twitter.

-Turkish authorities use the word "neutralized" to imply the terrorists in question surrendered or were killed or captured.
+Turkish authorities often use the word “neutralize” to imply the terrorists in question surrendered or were killed or captured.